DBFBlackbull/ShaguTweaks/README.md

 Added the following mod myself

 - **Classic Numbers**
-  *Shows both health and mana percentange and real numbers on the unit frames similar to how it is shown on the 1.14 client*
+  *Shows both health and mana percentage and real numbers on the unit frames similar to how it is shown on the 1.14 client*

 - Changed SavedVariables to be per account instead of per character